Weakly stationary stochastic processes valued in a separable Hilbert space: Gramian-Cram\'er representations and applications: Modular spectral domain of a weakly stationary process and applications

 which is the generalization of (\ref{eq:ts-cHX}) to a general \lca\ group $\lcag$.
-In fact it is convenient to introduce a slightly more general definition of the modular time domain. \begin{definition}[$\cG_0$-valued modular time domain] Let $(\lcag,+)$ be an \lca\ group, and $\cH_0$ and $\cG_0$ be two separable Hilbert spaces.
+In fact it is convenient to introduce a slightly more general definition of the modular time domain where the output Hilbert space $\cG_0$ may be taken different form $\cH_0$. \begin{definition}[$\cG_0$-valued modular time domain] Let $(\lcag,+)$ be an \lca\ group, and $\cH_0$ and $\cG_0$ be two separable Hilbert spaces.
 Let $X:=(X_t)_{t \in \lcag}$ be a collection of variables in $\cM(\Omega, \cF, \cH_0, \PP)$ as defined in \Cref{exple:functional-rv}.
 The $\cG_0$-valued \emph{modular time domain} of $X$ is defined by

 which is a submodule of $\cM(\Omega, \cF, \cG_0, \PP)$. \end{definition} We now extend the (scalar) Cramér representation theorem by means of an integral with respect to a \cagos\ measure. \begin{theorem}[Gramian-Cramér representation theorem] Let $\cH_0$ be a separable Hilbert space, $(\Omega, \cF, \PP)$ be a probability space and $(\lcag,+)$ be an \lca\, group.
 Let $X:=(X_t)_{t \in \lcag}$ be a centered weakly stationary $\cH_0$-valued process as in \Cref{def:functional-weakstat}.
 Then there exists a unique regular $\cH_0$-valued random \cagos\ measure $\hat{X}$ on $(\hat{\lcag}, \borel(\hat{\lcag}), \Omega,\cF,\PP)$ such that